Arthuchaut/unilang/README.md

 ## Example

-Acording to the Brainfuck specifications, the instruction set can be specify as follow:
+Acording to the Brainfuck specifications, the instructions set can be specify as follow:

 ```
 >   Increment the pointer​